cjimti/iotwifi/README.md

 IOT Wifi sets up network interfaces, runs [hostapd], [wpa_supplicant] and [dnsmasq] to run simultaneously.
-This allows a user (or another service) to connect to the Raspberry Pi via [hostapd]/[dnsmasq] and issue commands that configure and connect [wpa_supplicant] to another AP.
+This allows a user (or another service) to connect to the Raspberry Pi via [hostapd]/[dnsmasq] and issue commands that configure and connect [wpa_supplicant] to another [AP].
 IOT Wifi then exposes a small web server on the Pi and offers a JSON based REST API to configure Wifi.
 This allows you to build a custom [Captive Portal] web page or even programmatically connect from another device and use the exposed API to configure the target device.

 Using wifi to configure a wifi connection is a common requirement for [IOT].
-As Raspberry Pis are becoming a popular choice as an [IOT] platform, helps solve the common requirement to manage AP and Station modes.
+As Raspberry Pis are becoming a popular choice as an [IOT] platform, this helps solve the common requirement to manage AP and Station modes.

 ## Background